Hey

 I arrived in the billiards room, just in time to watch Beau take the cue into his hand.
 His calloused hands pushed the cue cube into the blue felt tip.
 He was surrounded by his buddies, in matching attire–Carhart jackets, and khaki Dickies.
 Jake was wearing a ten-gallon hat, only half-ironically.

-They held Michelob Ultras in hand, and chewing tobacco in their cheeks, spitting into plastic cups, precariously placed on the edge of the pool table’s green felt.
+They held Coors Lights in hand, and chewing tobacco in their cheeks, spitting into plastic cups, precariously placed on the edge of the pool table’s green felt.
 I scoured the group desperately for signs of any of their girlfriends, who would’ve been a saving grace when it came to getting my hands on a drink, but found none of their mink eyelashes batting back at mine.

 The back door to the pool room was open, leading to the back lot, reserved for employee parking and dumpsters, that all too often caught fire from discarded cigarette buds.
 Dumpster fires happened so often here, that they stopped writing about it in the paper.